One of my favorite sides to any holiday meal is roasted root vegetables. Parsnips, carrots, rutabagas, beets, sweet potatoes—they're all so good!

 If your root vegetables are competing with a roast for the oven for a holiday meal, just make them ahead, and put them in the oven to warm them up again while the roast rests before serving.

-We are using parsnips, golden beets, carrots, and yams for this recipe, but you could use any of your favorite root vegetables.
+We are using parsnips, golden beets, carrots, and sweet potatoes for this recipe, but you could use any of your favorite root vegetables.